kubecost/docs/install-and-configure/install/multi-cluster/thanos-setup/thanos-setup.md

 This feature is only officially supported on Kubecost Enterprise plans.
 {% endhint %}

-There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in our [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) article.
+Thanos is a tool to aggregate Prometheus metrics to a central object storage (S3 compatible) bucket.
+Thanos is implemented as a sidecar on the Prometheus pod on all clusters.
+Thanos Federation is one of two primary methods to aggregate all cluster information back to a single view as described in our [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) article.

 The *preferred* method for multi-cluster is [ETL Federation](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md).
 The configuration guide below is for Kubecost Thanos Federation, which may not scale as well as ETL Federation in large environments.

+This guide will cover how to enable Thanos on your primary cluster, and on any additional secondary clusters.

 ## Configuration

-Thanos is a tool to aggregate Prometheus metrics to a central object storage (S3 compatible) bucket.
-Thanos is implemented as a sidecar on the Prometheus pod on all clusters.

 1. Follow steps [here](configuring-thanos.md) to enable all required Thanos components on a Kubecost primary cluster, including the Prometheus sidecar.
 2. For each additional cluster, only the Thanos sidecar is needed.